Want to understand where the market’s heading? Trendlines, support and resistance have you covered!

 A trendline is a simple line you draw directly on the chart to see if the price is going up, going down or moving sideways.

-🖊️ To draw one, press
+🖊️ To draw one, press on the chart, then

 and choose Trend Line.